My "Outdated" Archaeology Library

 BIBLIOGRAPHY

-Budge, Ernest A. Walls.
+Budge, Ernest A. Wallis.
 The Mummy: Funeral Rites & Customs in Ancient Egypt.
 London: Senate, 1995.
 First published in 1893 by The University Press, Cambridge.

 Campbell, Joseph.
 The Hero with a Thousand Faces.
 New Jersey: Princeton University Press, 1973.
 First published in 1949 by Bollingen Foundation Inc., New York.